jamesryan83/sequel-to-js-object/README.md

-##SQL file to object
+## SQL file to JavaScript object literal

-Parses an *.sql file synchronously and returns the statements as a json object
+Synchronously parses an *.sql file containing statemests seperated by `GO` keywords and returns the statements as a JavaScript object literal

-Include SQL files into other SQL files and replace parts of them with json data
+Include SQL files into other SQL files and replace parts of them with JSON data

 ### Why

 Simple organization of raw SQL files.
 Has some similarities to Sass, the css preprocesser (i.e. includes and variables)

-Allows easy separation of any variables, such as column lengths, into a json file which can then be used elsewhere in the application (like for client-side input validation)
+Allows easy separation of any variables, such as column lengths, into a JSON file which can then be used elsewhere in the application (like for client-side input validation)

 ### Installation